Azure/terraform-azurerm-avm-res-network-networkinterface/examples/add_to_application_security_groups/README.md

 <!-- BEGIN_TF_DOCS -->
-# Add to an existing application security group
+# Add to existing application security groups

 This shows how to create network interface and add it to an existing application security group.